-The Campus Store will host a Senior Salute on Thursday, March 30 from 11:00 a.m. – 5:00 p.m.
-Cap and gown sets purchased during Senior Salute will be discounted $5, and representatives from Jostens will be available for students interested in ordering a class ring or personalized announcements.
+The Campus Store will host a Senior Salute on Thursday, April 4 from 11:00 a.m. – 5:00 p.m.
+Cap and gown sets purchased during Senior Salute will be discounted $5.
+Anyone purchasing their regalia on April 4 will be entered in a drawing to win a Westminster diploma frame.

 The Campus Store is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
-It will also be open on Commencement Day from 9:00 a.m. to 1:00 p.m.
+The Store will also be open on Commencement Day from 9:00 a.m. to 1:00 p.m.
 For more information, visit bookstore.westminster.edu and click on the “Graduation” tab.

-The Registrar’s Office will distribute symbols of Latin Honors for undergraduates on Wednesday, May 3rd from 9:00 a.m. to 4:30 p.m. on the 3rd floor of Patterson Hall, rooms 326 and 316.
+The Registrar’s Office will distribute symbols of Latin Honors for undergraduates in early May.
+Check your email for further details.
 Please bring your student ID.
-If you are unable to pick up your cords at this time, please contact the Registrar's office.
+If you are unable to pick up your cords at this time, please contact the Registrar’s office.

 Please view the College Catalog for Latin honor requirements.

 Dean McMinn will announce each graduate’s name during the awarding of degrees.
-If you have a unique name, or if the pronunciation of your name is not typical, please call Dean McMinn (x7123 or 724-946-7123).
+If you have a unique name, or if the pronunciation of your name is not typical, please call Dean McMinn (x7121 or 724-946-7121).
 Pronounce your name clearly into the voicemail.

-All undergraduate degree students are asked to attend a rehearsal of the processional and recessional on Friday, May 12 at 11:00 a.m. in Orr Auditorium.
-Please check your email before rehearsal for additional details.
+All undergraduate degree students are asked to attend a rehearsal of the processional and recessional on the week leading up to Commencement in Orr Auditorium.
+The day and time of this rehearsal will be announced later in the semester.

-Graduates participating in the Baccalaureate service should assemble in Beeghly Theater and will process to Orr Auditorium at 10:00 a.m.
+Graduates participating in the Baccalaureate service should assemble in Beeghly Theater and will process to Wallace Memorial Chapel at 9:55 a.m.

 All graduates will assemble for Commencement in Orr Auditorium.
 Two faculty marshals will help graduates line up in order by degree.
 Graduates will begin the procession from Orr to Weisel Senior Terrace at Old Main at 1:00 p.m.
 If Commencement must be moved inside due to weather, graduates will process from Beeghly Theater to Orr Auditorium.